scandinave/accessControlMiddleware/README.md

 ```

 * context.source is the key used to hold request parameters.
-* context.key is the resource key in the request parameters objet.
+* context.key is the resource key in the request parameters object.
 * context.type is the resource type.

 ## Special case of related resources loading.
 You want user to be able to create a resource of type Foo.
 So you give the authorization to create the resource Foo for this user.
-This resource depend of another resource of type Bar.
+This resource depends on of another resource of type Bar.
 So in the Foo resource create form you have a select box with all the resources of type Bar in it.
-This is great. but your user can't read this list of Bar resource because, it have not authorization on it.
+This is great, but your user can't read this list of Bar resource because, it has not authorization on it.
 So to solve this problem, you have two solution :
-* The first, is to tell you competetent administrator to also add an authorization to let the user see the Bar resource name.
+* The first, is to tell you competent administrator to also add an authorization to let the user see the Bar resource name.
+* The second, is to use application triggers to update dependants authorizations.

+In the above example, the creation of an authorization for the resource Foo will also trigger an authorization for the type Bar.

-* The second, is to used the related mecanisme incoparated with this middleware.
+* The third, is to use the related mechanism incorporated with this middleware.

 AccessControlMiddleware will check for the presence of a field __token__ in the request query.
-If it found one, the token is verify and the resource accessed is compared against the informations contains in the token.
+If it found one, the token is verify, and the resource accessed is compared against the information contains in the token.
 This following code is an example of how generate this kind of token.
-How you use it, is your responsability.
+How you use it, is your responsibility.

 ```javascript
 const jwt = require("jsonwebtoken");